markhpc/hsbench/README.md

 # Introduction

-## This is a fork version of [wasabi-tech/se-benchmark](https://github.com/wasabi-tech/s3-benchmark), which support minio and ceph.
+## This is a fork version of [wasabi-tech/se-benchmark](https://github.com/wasabi-tech/s3-benchmark), to make it support minio and ceph.

 Example output: